teo-tsirpanis/Farkle/docsrc/content/csharp.md

 ## Building grammars

-F# programs using Farkle use an operator-ladden API to compose designtime Farkles.
+F# programs using Farkle use an operator-laden API to compose designtime Farkles.
 Because C# does not support custom operators, we can instead use a different API based on extension methods.

 ### Creating regexes